jdblischak/singleCellSeq/paper/README.md

 Unfortunately not all the formatting steps can be automated using pandoc.
 The following steps must be performed manually to complete the formatting of the Word document:

-*  Convert the list the authors and their affilations to the Author Style
+*  Convert the list of authors and their affilations to the Author Style
 *  Add the necessary blank lines in the title page
 *  Insert page break so that the Abstract starts on the second page
 *  Insert page numbers on the bottom right of the page